Ayehu/custom-activities/Office365/OfficeUpdateUser/README.md

 These fields should be sent when calling the API.

-### One of the below fields needs to be provided to update a user:
+### The below fields needs to be provided to update a user:

 **userId**			  - GUID that identifies a user. (unique id)